mbooser/CRUDdyWeather/README.md

 Known Issues:

 Form incorrectly Parses Enum from form >> Disabled Values besides current;

 Data layer incomplete >> All data currently stored in memory;

-Detail View not called correctly >> Removed from cleaned copy of the codebase/
+Detail View not called correctly >> Removed from cleaned copy of the codebase;

 ________________________________________________________________________________________________________